 But saying that, we can see why you’re frustrated.
 For many of you, it can feel like the government has in fact let you cop for the majority of the costs.
 You can’t quickly evict troublesome tenants, you’re having to make do with little or no rent, you’re going to find it hard to take advantage of the Stamp Duty Holiday, and yet YOU are the owner of your property.
 Ask us and any landlord who is in buy-to-let market needs to seriously consider whether it's still a valid investment strategy for them.

 If you have the finances to hold on to any buy-to-let investments while the tenant eviction ban is in place, we’d encourage you to do so.
 After all, we won't be able to establish its full impact until it comes to an end in September and evictions get underway in March next year.
 Keeping hold of your properties could well give you the upper hand.

-However, if the eviction ban has you finding it hard to make ends meet and falling behind on a buy to let mortgage, we’d suggest slimlining your portfolio or selling up altogether.
+However, if the eviction ban has you finding it hard to make ends meet and falling behind on a buy to let house repayments, we’d suggest slimlining your portfolio or selling up altogether.
 Question is though, if tenanted properties are SO hard to sell, how do you find a buyer?

 Well, (spoiler alert) you may have already found one…

 Us.
 We’re a trusted house buyer who will buy any property, any condition, any location – and in case you’re wondering that includes properties with a tenant in situ!

 Selling through us takes as little as just 7 days.
 So come next week and you could be writing off arrears, or even viewing properties with your local agent and taking advantage of the Stamp Duty Holiday, be it through buying a new investment or an onward residential purchase.

 So why wait?
 Leave the eviction ban behind in just a few clicks